mobile app bar

 Matt Cassel arguably had the unluckiest stint in New England.
 After serving as a backup quarterback for the first three years, his official rookie year came in 2008 after starting QB Tom Brady was hit in the knee during the season opener against the KC Chiefs, sidelining him for the rest of the season.

 Cassel played exceptionally well in Brady’s stead, pulling off an 11-5 record, yet the team couldn’t make the playoffs.
-Then, in 2009, he was traded to the team that ‘accidentally’ gave him a playing chance — the Chiefs — along with Mike Vrabel.
+It was quite rare.
+Cassel did, however, play well enough to improve his draft stock and get a starting job elsewhere.
+But little did he know it would be the Chiefs—the same team that ‘accidentally’ gave him a chance to play—and his buddy Mike Vrabel would be coming with him.

 Vrabel could very likely become the head coach of the New England Patriots this year.
 He knows the franchise well and is also in the Patriots Hall of Fame.
 But Cassel asserted on the show that Vrabel is more than that.
 He is not merely a coach from the Belichick tree, but also from several other great coaches from other organizations.